 Do You Believe?

 Recently, I found a small Watchtower pamphlet in my mailbox.
 It contained an invitation to attend the annual observance of the Memorial.
-Many Jehovah's Witnesses attend this meeting commemorating the sacrificial death and the resurrection of Jesus Christ and what it means to them, perhaps feeling comforted by these words from the Bible.
+Many Jehovah's Witnesses attend this meeting commemorating the sacrificial death of Jesus Christ and what it means to them, perhaps feeling comforted by these words from the Bible.
 ‘God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.'
 This, of course, is John 3:16.

 All of these Jehovah's Witnesses certainly claim to believe, to trust, or to exercise faith in the Son of God, yet virtually no one in any congregation will partake of the bread and the wine when opportunity is given and these elements are passed around among them.
 Although these elements are meant to testify intimately of the broken body and shed blood of the Saviour, the Witnesses refuse them because they are taught that they do not nor cannot belong in the 'new covenant' put in place by Jesus Himself through His blood being spilled for the remission of sin, which in New Testament greek litterally means sending away or removal and that His followers, the church, should in reverence celebrate this practice until He returns.
 This is in accordance with 1 Corinthians 11:23-26.